 "...Forceful, immediate, inventive." - Signal to Noise

 In 1975 he returned to the United States in search of a fresh start and settled in Washington, D.C. where he formed the Art Performance Group performing throughout the area.
 In 1987 he moved California and lived in Marin County until 1993 when he moved to Oakland and became part of the San Francisco Bay Area improv and jazz scene.
-After a long hiatus, in 1997, he launched one of his current groups Forward Energy featuring stellar artists like trumpet player Eddie Gale and drummer Donald Robinson.
+After a long hiatus, in 1997, he launched his freejazz unit Forward Energy featuring stellar artists like trumpet player Eddie Gale and drummer Donald Robinson.
 Jim also performed with Marco Eneidi's "American Jungle Orchestra," and Eddie Gale's "Orchestra for World Peace."
 In 1998 he became the editor and publisher of Outside, an underground art and music zine in Oakland, which featured such artists as Positive Knowledge, Marco Emeidi, as well as many artists of Bay Area improv scene.
-For two years beginning in 1999 Jim was the booker for the Luggage Store Gallery Series in San Francisco.
-At that same time he was also booking for the Starry Plow new music series in Berkeley, 2310 Telegraph Gallery in Oakland, and he currently curates shows occasionally at 21Grand Gallery in Oakland.
 In the spring of 2000, he founded the Electro/Acoustic Sextet of Oakland, which was a melding of free jazz and avant academic styles.
 The group performed in Oakland and at the Big Sur Experimental Music Festival in May 2000.
 In the spring of 2000 he performed in the 401 Festival at Theater Artaud in composer Matthew Burtner's piece for nine tenor saxophones, "Portals of Distortion."
-You can hear this pivotal Bay Area saxophonist presently with Forward Energy and the Jordan Glenn's Mindless Thing.
+In 2015 he moved back to the Washington D.C. area.

 "The world needs more people like Jim Ryan.
 This incessantly active poet, musician, conscience agitator and visionary sax player is one of those artists who render subdivisions and classifications meaningless, in the name of a single torrential flood of creativity that mixes exuberance, enthusiasm and meditative portions of extraterritorial improvisation, the whole reinforced by a technical knowledge that only many years of playing at the forefront and on the fringes of convention can develop."